Pope Urban III: Early career

-In 1173, Crivelli was made a cardinal by Pope Alexander III.
+Crivelli was born in Cuggiono as the son of Guala Crivelli.
+He studied in Bologna.
 His original title is unknown, but he opted to be the Cardinal-Priest of San Lorenzo in Lucina in 1182.
 Lucius appointed him Archbishop of Milan in 1185.
 Lucius III died on 25 November 1185; Cardinal Crivelli was elected that same day.
 The haste was probably due to fear of imperial interference.